RKrakhofer/docker-node-red/README.md

-# Dockerized Node-RED with Canvas Support & Auto-Restart
+# Dockerized Node-RED with Canvas Support

-This repository provides a **Dockerfile** for running Node-RED with additional **Canvas support** and **automatic container restart** functionality.
-It is built on top of the official Node-RED Docker image and includes necessary dependencies for graphics rendering and Docker socket access.
+This repository provides a **Dockerfile** for running Node-RED with additional **Canvas support**.
+It is built on top of the official Node-RED Docker image and includes necessary dependencies for graphics rendering.

 ## Features
-- Based on official **Node-RED**:latest
+- Based on official **Node-RED 4.1.0**
-- Includes necessary **system libraries** for rendering (e.g., Cairo, Pango, Fontconfig, Pixman)
+- Includes necessary **system libraries** for rendering (Cairo, Pango, Fontconfig, Pixman, etc.)
 - Installs **canvas** for graphical operations in Node-RED
-- **Docker CLI** integration for container management
-- **Automatic container restart** via Healthcheck
-- **Dynamic Docker group** configuration
+- Persistent data storage with Docker volumes
+- Healthcheck monitoring
-- Runs as the **node-red** user for security (not root)
+- Runs as the **node-red** user for security

 ## Quick Start